mocsa/x52msfsout/README.md

 - `help` displays all possible options
 - `xmlconfig` Required!
 Tells the program which XML config file to use (you can have different files for different aircrafts).
 The XML files are not opened automatically based on the aircraft’s name like in X52LuaOut.
-- `joystick` Required!
-It is an integer number which is the ID of your X52 joystick in MSFS.
-MSFS does not provide a way to find out your joystick’s ID automatically.
-This number can change depending on how many peripherals you have connected.
-Start with 0 and then go up from there until your button presses are registered in `x52msfsout_log.txt`.

-Make sure you start your flight before x52msfsout.exe!
-Otherwise the program will not be able to detect the current position of your Mode wheel.
-However, if this happens you can still turn the wheel to a different mode to make the program start recognizing it.
-After that, it will work fine.

 # Contributing